AdobeDocs/experience-manager-pattern-detection.en/help/acv.md

 * For the assets missing the original rendition, either reupload the assets or delete them before migrating.
 * No action required for missing subassets original rendition.
 * In case of conflict nodes, either they should be resolved or they might need to be deleted before migrating to AEM as a Cloud Service.
-* Avoid uploading large PSB files to AEM.
+* Reach out to Adobe Customer Support if you plan to process lots of large PSD or PSB files.
+Experience Manager may not process very high-resolution PSB files that are more than 30000 x 23000 pixels.
+Please refer [documentation](https://experienceleague.adobe.com/docs/experience-manager-64/assets/extending/best-practices-for-imagemagick.html?lang=en).
 * Reach out to our [Experience Manager Customer Care Team](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) to get clarifications or to address concerns.